Atlas Mountains

-The Atlas Mountains are a mountain range in the Maghreb in North Africa.
-They separate the Sahara Desert from the Mediterranean Sea and the Atlantic Ocean; the mountain range stretches around 2500 km through Morocco, Algeria and Tunisia.
+The Atlas Mountains (Note: ⵉⴷⵓⵔⴰⵔ ⵏ ⵡⴰⵟⵍⴰⵚ) are a mountain range in the Maghreb in North Africa.
+They separate the Sahara from the Mediterranean Sea and the Atlantic Ocean; the mountain range stretches around 2500 km through Morocco, Algeria and Tunisia.
 The mountains are associated with the Titan Atlas.
 The range's highest peak is Toubkal, in central Morocco, with an elevation of 4167 m.
 The Atlas Mountains are primarily inhabited by Berber populations.

 The terms for 'mountain' are Adrar and adras in some Berber languages, and these terms are believed to be cognates of the toponym Atlas.
-The mountains are home to a number of animals and plants which are mostly found within Africa but some of which can be found in Europe.
+The Atlas Mountains are home to a number of animals and plants which are mostly found within Africa but some of which can be found in Europe.
 Many of these species are endangered and a few are already extinct.
 The weather is generally cool but summers are sunny, and the average temperature there is 25 °C.